Dependent Care Account Eligible Expenses

 Food Expenses

-No, if charged separately from dependent care expense.
+No, if charged separately from dependent care expenses.

 Gardener